flocela/PlazaWalkC-/README.md

 ### Moving A Box Updates Spot's MoveType

-The transitioning step a box is currently in is named MoveType.
+A Box's current transitioning step is called a MoveType.
 The MoveType is saved in the Spot (or Spots) the box currently occupies.
 The Spot contains the Box id and MoveType of the Box that currently occupies its position.
 It may also be the case that a position is empty.
 In that case the Spot will have a MoveType::left and a box id of -1.
 Note a Spot will only change its MoveType in this logical order: MoveType::left, MoveType::to_arrive, MoveType::arrive, MoveType::to_leave, MoveType::left.

 Every thread contains one Mover.
 Every Mover contains one unique box id, and all Movers update Spots according to the correct specified order.